Country Details For

-Tobacco Advertising, Promotion and Sponsorship: Tobacco advertising and promotion is generally prohibited, subject to a few exceptions, such as: at point of sale, some promotional elements on product packaging, direct person-to-person communications, and retailer incentive programs.
+Tobacco Advertising, Promotion and Sponsorship: Tobacco advertising and promotion is generally prohibited, subject to a few exceptions, such as: at point of sale, direct person-to-person communications, and retailer incentive programs.
 Tobacco advertising and point-of-sale product display are prohibited in large retail shops, although not currently prohibited in small retail shops and specialist tobacconists.
-For small retail shops, tobacco advertising currently is permitted on one display unit inside the shop.
-Tobacco advertising is currently prohibited in large retail shops, but permitted in small retail shops until April 2015.
-Advertisements at small retail shops are restricted to the equivalent of one A5 size (21cm x 15cm) advertisement, and must contain a health warning occupying 30 percent of the surface area.
-Specialist tobacconists may display tobacco advertising inside the premises and fixed to the outside of the premises, although such outdoor advertisements will be prohibited beginning in April 2015.
-Point of sale advertisements at specialist tobacconists are not limited in size but must contain health warnings.
+For small retail shops, tobacco advertising is permitted on one display unit inside the shop; however, both point-of-sale tobacco advertising and product display will be prohibited beginning in April 2015.
+Currently, specialist tobacconists may display tobacco advertising inside the premises and fixed to the outside of the premises; beginning in April 2015, advertising will no longer be permitted outside the shop.
 Publicity of tobacco sponsorship is prohibited; however, the financial contribution or in-kind support itself it not prohibited.

 Roadmap to Tobacco Control Legislation: The Smoking Order 2006 regulates smoking in public places, workplaces and public transport.
 Numerous implementing regulations have been issued under the Smoking Order including: 1) Smoke-free (Premises, Vehicle Operators and Penalty Notices) Regulations (Northern Ireland) 2007, which define “enclosed” and “substantially enclosed”, impose a duty on vehicle operators to prohibit smoking in public vehicles, and provide penalty forms; 2) Smoke-free (Exemptions, Vehicles, Penalties and Discounted Amounts) Regulations (Northern Ireland) 2007, which set out exemptions to the smoking ban, regulate smoking in vehicles, and provide penalties for violations of the Smoking Order 2006; and 3) Smoke-Free (Signs) Regulations (Northern Ireland) 2007, which regulates the content, form and display of no-smoking signs.